-Students may use any alternate Apple or PC model, but the laptop must have wireless capability and be capable of running a contemporary version of the Adobe Creative Suite software (InDesign, Photoshop, Illustrator).
+Students may use any Apple or PC model, but the laptop must have wireless capability and be capable of running a contemporary version of the Adobe Creative Cloud software (InDesign, Photoshop, Illustrator).

 For students interested in Industrial Design, the laptop should be capable of running Rhino (a 3-d modeling program) and Solidworks - many users choose Apple laptops and run windows in a Bootcamp partition.
-The recommended MacBook with at a minimum, Intel dual-core i5 or higher processor, is capable of running Windows software using either Apple’s bootcamp configuration or by using a virtual machine environment provided by software such as Parallels or VMWare.
+The recommended MacBook with at a minimum, Intel dual-core i5 or higher processor and 8gb Ram (preferably 16gb), is capable of running Windows software using either Apple’s bootcamp configuration or by using a virtual machine environment provided by software such as Parallels or VMWare.